 - Where can I find a copy of your accounts?

-A Parish Council is your local authority; a part of local government working within the many constraints of legislation passed down by government.
+A Town Council is your local authority; a part of local government working within the many constraints of legislation passed down by government.

 Quedgeley Parish Council was created in 1894, as a Civil Parish Council, distinct and completely separate from the Parochial Church Council (which is responsible for St James’ Church).
 Parish Councillors are local people who are interested in protecting and enhancing the area in which we live or carry out a trade, profession or business.
 Elections are held every four years, the next being in May 2015, with bi-elections as and when required should there be casual vacancies.

-What does the Parish Council do for me?
+What does the Town Council do for me?